Lennox-Elaphurus/Unlock-NetEaseMusic/README.md

 # Unlock-NetEaseMusic
-Use the Chrome extension NetEaseMusicWorld+ to unlock overseas NetEase Music access
+Use the Chrome extension NetEaseMusicWorld+ to unlock overseas NetEase Music access.

+It's run by Github Actions, so no self-hosted server is needed.

 ## How to run on Github